 Fair warning though, there are some crazy ways that manufacturers do this.

 Quite often you need specialist tools to replace bearings, some even require specially manufactured bearing drawers to get them in and out.
 And, whilst these may not be absolutely essential, they sure can make life a lot easier.

 When tapping bearings in the greatest of care need to be taken to ensure that they will last any length of time.
 This applies even more so to the front bearing water seal as virtually any damage to that part alone will be the cause of another failure without doubt.

 With many of the modern machines you will need a good selection of screwdrivers, spanners quite often Torx bits now and nut runners can save a shedload of time.
 In other words, make sure that you are well armed with tools for the job.

-New Washing Machines & Washer Dryers Where Can't Replace Bearings
+Machines Where You Can't Replace Bearings

 In recent years we've seen a phenomena known as the "sealed tank" or drum where the outer tank is sealed completely.
 Usually it's seam welded around the middle of the outer tank and, where this is the case the drum bearing of the washing machine or washer dryer cannot be accessed to replace them.

 Apart from the fact that, as appliance repairers we think this is, frankly, disgusting it's also not good for consumers.
 It means that, on say a machine designed to last a thousand cycles or so, that the washing machine is effectively scrap after a couple of years in the main as the cost of a full inner tank is prohibitive.
 Or, you are forced to insure the machine against failure, any way you look at it, it's more expensive.
 Much more expensive.